albertodebortoli/Promis/README.md

     'Unable to infer complex closure return type; add explicit type to disambiguate' so you'll have to add `-> Future<NextResultType> to the block signature

-    You can make the closure complex just by adding a print statement.
+    You can make the closure complex just by adding any extra statement (like a print).

     All the more reason to structure your code as done in the first given example :)
     */